 05.10 Director, Division of Security Operations (DSO)

-evelops programs, and procedures for performing inspections related to security at reactor facilities undergoing restart.
+Develops programs, inspection plans and procedures for performing inspections related to security at reactor facilities potentially undergoing restart.

-Serves as a source of technical expertise for security.
+Serves as a source of technical expertise related to oversight and inspection activities for security.

 Provides NSIR security-related inspection resources.
-Reviews security inspection plans and schedules, assists in the coordination of security inspections, as requested.
+Reviews security inspection plans and schedules, and assists in the coordination of security inspections, as requested.